ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 Any programmatic submission requires 2 .xml files, one with the action (ADD, MODIFY, RELEASE, CANCEL) and one with the metadata.
 The submission is done via a cURL command in a terminal window, and all levels (study, sample, raw reads) can be submitted at the same time, but in this tutorial the levels will be submitted separately.

-#### **Submit studies**
+#### **Submit studies** <!-- Submit or register? -->

 * ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/study/programmatic.html" target="_blank">Submit a study programmatically</a>.
 * Create the action .xml, [submission.xml](/files/ena_tutorial/submission.xml), and update the desired release date.
 It can be set to maximum 2 years forward in time, and be adjusted later on.
-You will get a notification email from ENA, a few weeks ahead, that your data is about to become public.
+You will get a notification email from ENA, a few weeks ahead, when your data is about to become public.
 * Create the metadata .xml, [Alectoris-graeca-study.xml](/files/ena_tutorial/Alectoris-graeca-study.xml), with the names, titles, and descriptions of the raw reads study and the assembly study.
 Note that there is an `alias` added to each of the studies, `bAleGra-study-raw-reads` and `bAleGra1-study-assembly`.
 These are used in the submission of experiment and assembly, respectively, to be able to refer to which study they should be submitted to.
 This is handy if you want to submit all levels of metadata in the same cURL command, since you wouldn't know the accession number of the project at that point.
 * Submit in a terminal window by typing:
     ```
     curl -u username:password -F "SUBMISSION=@submission.xml" -F "PROJECT=@Alectoris-graeca-study.xml" "https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/"
     ```
-* A receipt will be written in the window, with `success` 'true' or 'false'.
+* A receipt will be written in the window, with `success="true"` or `success="false"`.
 If true you will get the accession numbers, note these down in the .xlsx file.
 An example receipt:

         <?xml version="1.0" encoding="UTF-8"?>
         <?xml-stylesheet type="text/xsl" href="receipt.xsl"?>